 If you have blue or purple veins on your chest, it could be a sign of superior vena cava syndrome.
-At Beverly Hills Vein Institute in Beverly Hills, California, Ivan Brooks, MD, provides treatments to people in the Greater Los Angeles area to both reduce the appearance of your chest wall veins and address the underlying vascular health issue causing them.
+At Beverly Hills Vein Institute in Beverly Hills and Westlake Village, California, Ivan Brooks, MD, provides treatments to people in the Greater Los Angeles area to both reduce the appearance of your chest wall veins and address the underlying vascular health issue causing them.
 Call the practice or make an appointment online today for expert diagnosis and treatment for chest wall veins.

 While in most cases, visible veins appear on your skin because of weakness in the valves that help keep blood moving back to your heart, chest wall veins are often caused by superior vena cava syndrome.

 The superior vena cava is the primary vein that carries blood from your upper body back to your heart.
 The syndrome develops when your superior vena cava is blocked or compressed, which restricts blood flow.
 In addition to developing visible veins on your chest, you might also experience breathing problems, lightheadedness, and swelling in your upper body.

 Superior vena cava syndrome is often due to a tumor or a blood clot that blocks your vein.
 Some of the other causes could include breast cancer, thyroid cancer, esophageal cancer, and chest infections.

 If you notice chest wall veins, make an appointment with Dr. Brooks right away.
 While superior vena cava syndrome is no longer classified as an emergency, you should still seek prompt medical care.

 Dr. Brooks provides thorough exams and diagnostic ultrasound to assess your vascular health and identify the cause of your chest wall veins.
 The ultrasound can show the location of the blockage or compression and help Dr. Brooks to determine whether additional tests are needed.